Metabolic Analysis

 Practical Keto Use: spinach serves as a highly versatile foundation for a ketogenic diet.
 It can be consumed raw in large-volume salads, blended into low-carb smoothies, or wilted into eggs and heavy cream.

 Biochemical Justification (Always): due to its extraordinarily low net carbohydrate yield, spinach will not disrupt hepatic ketogenesis.
 Furthermore, it provides 466 mg of potassium and 87 mg of magnesium per 100 grams, making it biochemically essential for managing the electrolyte excretion associated with suppressed insulin levels during ketosis.
+See the keto electrolytes and hydration guide for a full electrolyte protocol during keto adaptation.

 Is lettuce keto?
 (Romaine)